mcglasp/the-singing-people/readme.md

 ### Who is it for?

 Anyone who wants to sing for fun with other people.
-Joining a choir can feel like a big commitment, so The Anytime Choir’s focus is on being fun, casual and low-commitment.
+Joining a choir can feel like a big commitment, so The Singing People's focus is on being fun, casual and low-commitment.
 Anyone can turn up anytime!

 ### User stories

-* “I want to meet new people and do something fun.”
+* "I want to know how to join in, and I want that information immediately!"
-* “I’ve never sung before, but it’s something I’ve always wanted to try.”
-* “I don’t have time to commit to regular rehearsals with my local choir, but I love choral singing.”
-* “I’ve heard that choir singing is great for your mental health, but isn’t it something that only older people do?”
+* "I'm nervous about joining this group, so I need to be able to sign up quickly and easily when I'm feeling confident."
+* “I'd like to see lots of pictures that give me an idea of what this group is like — I don't want to trawl through pages of text to find out."
+* “I want to hear the choir so I know that this is kind of thing I want to do."
+* "I can't commit right now — I'd like to check the group out on social media before I decide."
+* "I just want to turn up to the next event — when is it and where?"
+* "Give me the basic info I need, and show it to me on one page on my phone — and quickly!"

-The demographic breakdown of these events tends to favour women of early retirement age.
+The demographic breakdown of these events tends to favour women of early retire ment age.
 Around a quarter of attendees are men aged 55+, and we have only a handful of under-35s (mainly female).

 The choir’s leaders teach at folk and alternative festivals over the summer, and this is an excellent environment in which to connect with younger potential attendees.
 However, early buy-in is necessary with this age-group, who tend to be busy and active in multiple communities, so can not be relied upon to look up our events when they are next in front of a desktop machine.